How to import and organize your customer list

 This cleans your list and ensures you’re only emailing engaged, interested people.

 Raw imported contacts aren’t very useful until you organize them.
-Use tags and custom fields to add structure.
+Use lists and custom fields to add structure.

 Custom fields

-Custom fields store specific information about contacts.
-Unlike tags, each contact has only one value per field.
+Custom fields store specific information about each contact.
+Each contact has one value per field.

 Useful custom fields: